Sacred Rock of Hunza

 The Sacred Rocks of Hunza or Haldeikish constitute one of the earliest sites of petroglyphs along the ancient Silk Route.
 It is a cultural heritage site in Gilgit-Baltistan region of northern Pakistan.
 The carvings on the rocks date back to the 1st Millennium AD.

 The rock is situated on top of a hill which lies to the east of the Hunza River.
 The site is located on the main Karakoram Highway (KKH), positioned between the Ganish village and the Attabad Lake.
 In times past, it was accessible via well-worn stone steps and harbored a collection of Buddhist cave shelters.
 However, due to the harsh weather conditions and the passage of time in this mountainous area, many of these shelters have deteriorated, leaving only a few preserved examples.
 The rocks are one of the major tourist attractions in Gilgit-Baltistan, Pakistan.

 Location

 The Sacred Rocks (Haldeikish) are situated between the Hunza River and the Karakorum Highway and a five minutes drive from the UNESCO enlisted village of Ganish, near the town of Karimabad in Hunza Valley.
 The rock is 180 metres in length and 9 metres at their highest point.
 It consists of four main boulders with two stages/portions of rock engravings and carvings.
-It is easily accessible from the Karakoram Highway which connects Pakistan to China via metallic road.
+It is easily accessible from the Karakoram Highway, the metalled road connecting Pakistan to China.
 It is an isolated rock which is further divided into two portions.